ec-jrc/lisflood-lisvap/2_LISVAP_evaporation/index.md

 3. An open water surface (*EW0*)

-These quantities are all calculated using Equation 1, using different values for the net absorbed radiation (*Rna*) and evaporative demand (*EA*):
+These quantities are all calculated using the Penman-Monteith equation, but using different values for the net absorbed radiation (*Rna*) and evaporative demand (*EA*):

 $$
 ET0 = \frac{\Delta R_{na}+\gamma EA}{\Delta + \gamma}
 $$